 Name of partner: Penguin Books

-‘Diabetes Diet and Lifestyle Plan book'- The production of a book by experts in the field that provides tips, strategies and recipes for people with diabetes
+‘Diabetes Diet and Lifestyle Plan' and ‘Diabetes Recipe Book' - The production of books by experts in the field that provides tips, strategies and recipes for people with diabetes

 Penguin Group has had a presence in the publishing space since 1935, and has grown to become a multinational force in publishing and home to some of Australia's bestselling and award-winning writers and illustrators.

-This very popular book provides practical diets and recipes, exercise programs and checklists for diabetes control and has so far sold well in excess of 20,000 copies and made the best sellers list.
+This very popular book provides practical diets and recipes, exercise programs and checklists for diabetes control and has so far sold well and made the best sellers list.
+In response to demand the companion ‘Diabetes Recipe Book' was released in September 2013, providing the community with yet more recipes to support their healthy lifestyle.
 This collaboration is an example of how the translation of scientific information can have a wide reaching impact within the community.